leopauly/Deep-Learning/README.md

-# Deep-Learning
+# PhD-Rough-Works
-This repository will contain all my deep learning code
+This repository will contain some general codes that I write or copy and test for various purposes.